Calibrating baryonic effects in cosmic shear with external data in the LSST era: Cosmic shear and baryonic effects

 Here $A_{\mathrm{IA},0}$ and $\eta_{\mathrm{IA}}$ are free parameters that characterise the amplitude and slope of the redshift power-law, respectively.
 We use $z_* = 0.62$ as in \citet{DES:2017troxel} and \citet{DES:2017abbott}.
 Hence, using the NLA model to account for intrinsic alignments introduces two additional free parameters to marginalise over into the likelihood function.

 More complex physical process may also contribute to the alignment of galaxies with the large-scale structure, and more general models exist to describe them.
 These include, for instance, the Tidal Alignment and Tidal Torquing model \citep[TATT][]{Blazek2019}, as well as halo models targeting IAs on small scales \citep{Fortuna2021}.
 Given the relatively low amplitude of IAs found in current weak lensing samples \cite{DES:2021secco,Wright:2025}, and the reduced accuracy with which the effect needs to be modelled \citep{Paopiamsap:2023}, we limit our analysis to the NLA parametrisation for simplicity.
+Nevertheless, we acknowledge that the NLA model represents one of the simplest alternatives in practice.
+Other methods have been proposed in the literature to assess the robustness of cosmological constraints derived from weak lensing.
+One such approach is blue-only analysis, which minimises the impact of intrinsic alignments \citep{McCullough:2024, Siegel:2025}.